rundeck/anvils-demo/README.md

 * www_1
 * www_2

+Each of the nodes play a role in running the Anvils application.

+The Tags columns shows how each node is tagged with user defined labels.
+You can use tags for grouping or classification.
-The nodes listing includes a column called "Tags" displaying the user defined tags for each of the nodes.
-For example, all of the nodes are tagged "anvils" but there are also functionally named tags like "www" and "app" and "db".
+For example, all of the nodes tagged "anvils" represent the anvils hosts.
+There are also tags that describe functionally like "www" and "app" and "db".
-Clicking on any of the tag names filters the nodes for ones that are tagged with that name.
+Clicking on any of the tag names filters the nodes for ones that are tagged with that label.
 Clicking on the "anvils" tag will list all the anvils nodes again.

 Pressing the the node name reveals the node's metadata.
 A node can have any number of user defined attributes but some "standard" info is included like OS Family,Name,Architecture.
 You will also see some metadata specific to Anvils is also shown like "anvils-customer" and "anvils-location".
-This node metadata is accessible to any command or rundeck job to make them environment independent.
+Rundeck node metadata is accessible to any command, script or rundeck job to help you keep them environment independent.
 Here's the metadata for the "www_1.anvils.com" node:

     www_1.anvils.com:
         osFamily: unix